 In connection with the execution of the Chesapeake Master Lease, the Company entered into two operating lease agreements to sublease portions of the premises to two unrelated third parties.
-The first sublease agreement is to sublease 10,000 square feet which commenced on August 7, 2020 and expires on July 31, 2022.
-Rent is subject to scheduled annual increases and the subtenant ("Subtenant A") is responsible for certain operating expenses and taxes throughout the term under the first sublease agreement.
-Subtenant A has no option to extend the sublease term.
-Sublease income under the first sublease agreement for the three months ended March 31, 2021, was approximately \$0.1 million.
+The first sublease agreement, to sublease 10,000 square feet, commenced in August 2020 and will expire on July 31, 2022.
+The second sublease agreement, to sublease 10,500 square feet, commenced in June 2021 and will expire on July 31, 2023.
+Rent for both subleases are subject to scheduled annual increases and the subtenants are responsible for certain operating expenses and taxes throughout the term under the sublease agreements.
+The subtenants have no option to extend the sublease term.
+Sublease income under the two sublease agreements for the three and six months ended June 30, 2021, was approximately \$0.2 million and \$0.3 million, respectively.